chakAs3/storybook-vue-custom-render/README.md

 ### Composition API Component

-- Label: Rendered Using Composition Component

-The component is rendered using the Composition API.
-The `Button` component is rendered with the provided arguments, using the Composition API setup and template.
+The story is rendered using the Composition API Component that is returned by  the render function.  the Vue Component uses the Composition API `setup` and `template`.

 ```javascript
 export const CompositionApiComponent: Story = {